-Bali is a beautiful island in Indonesia, known for its beaches, culture and most of all its friendly and welcoming people.
+Bali is a perfect destination for beach vacations, known for its culture and most of all its friendly and welcoming people.

-There are three main tourist areas each offering a different Balinese vacation experience along with an almost endless list of restaurants, beach clubs, temples, ancient sites and cultural activities waiting to be discovered.
+There are three main tourist areas offering a unique Balinese vacation experience along with an almost endless list of restaurants, beach clubs, temples, ancient sites and cultural activities.

 Kuta Region – Kuta, Legian and Seminyak

 The most popular tourist area of Bali is made up of three towns, Kuta, Legian and Seminyak.

 At the Southern end you have Kuta, the original Balinese party town with sprawling resorts, nightclubs, bars, restaurants and a massive shopping and market precinct.

 Aimed more toward the younger traveler, Kuta offers the most cost-effective accommodation of the three towns.